Rich-Molecular-Health-Lab/bioinformatics_stats/README.md

 If you are working with microbiome data, then you should follow these tutorials with the MicroEco Setup:

-5. [MicroEcoDataPrep.Rmd](MicroEcoDataPrep.Rmd) & [https://rich-molecular-health-lab.github.io/bioinformatics_stats/MicroEcoDataPrep.html](https://rich-molecular-health-lab.github.io/bioinformatics_stats/MicroEcoDataPrep.html) - tutorial for microbiome data cleaning and prep that uses the MicroEco package in R for downstream stats and visualization.
+5. [microbiome_new_data.Rmd](microbiome_new_data.Rmd) & [microbiome_new_data.html](https://rich-molecular-health-lab.github.io/bioinformatics_stats/microbiome_new_data.html) - tutorial for microbiome data cleaning and prep that uses the MicroEco package in R for downstream stats and visualization.
   - *Note: the [MicroEco package manual](https://chiliubio.github.io/microeco_tutorial/) is also a helpful reference for this.*
 6. [ExploreResults_LorisMicrobiome.Rmd](ExploreResults_LorisMicrobiome.Rmd) & [ExploreResults_LorisMicrobiome.html](https://rich-molecular-health-lab.github.io/bioinformatics_stats/ExploreResults_LorisMicrobiome.html) - in prep tutorial to use microeco for exploratory analysis and summary stats using loris microbiome data.
 Note: you must follow the MicroEcoDataPrep script to prepare datasets that will work with this pipeline.